-Oceanography is the scientific study and description of the oceans.
-Oceanographers try to understand and predict how oceans work, and help us to use and conserve their resources.
+Oceanography is a scientific discipline concerned with all aspects of the world's oceans and seas, including their physical and chemical properties, origin and geology, and life forms.
+Oceanographers try to understand and predict how oceans work and help us to use and conserve their resources.
 Because the oceans and the atmosphere are linked, marine meteorology is a related area of expertise.
-Marine meteorologists provide ocean and weather observations and forecasts… for people who work at sea or who live on the coast, such information can be vital!

 What do oceanographers and marine meteorologists do?

 - Physical oceanographers – monitor the temperature, density and salt content of the oceans, as well as tides, currents, waves and ocean circulation, amongst many other physical ocean properties